 Comparing current membership with about 18,000 members/year 26 years ago, Director, Member Processing and Research Tom Ensign said MDRT already has reached a third of that.
 2019 approvals are 66 percent ahead of last year at this time, driven primarily by the Annual Meeting’s quick sell-out that has motivated earlier online application submittals.
 About 66 percent of MDRT revenue is from dues.

 So far, 92 percent of approved applications have been completed online.
 Companies are sending production files with member data, and IT is loading those in.
 Bulk dues payments by companies are beginning to trickle in.
 With six work weeks remaining, Ensign projects 60,000 applications by March 1.
 A 70-question Member Profile Survey, traditionally done in the United States every three years, provides a lot of member information we don’t get through applications.
-This year, in light of strategic efforts underway in other countries, MDRT added China, Japan, Korea and India for insights on members there, to give members benchmarks to compare themselves to their local peers and provide data we can share with companies.
+MDRT added China, Japan, Korea and India for insights on members there, to give members benchmarks to compare themselves to their local peers and provide data we can share with companies.
 Analysis of 2019 membership to date shows nearly 3,500 (57 percent) from Hong Kong, nearly 1,000 (17 percent) from the United States and China, 263 (4 percent) from Macau and 129 (2 percent) from Canada.
 Stahr reminded staff of the importance of membership for everyone; he asked staff to take the call and, if you don’t have answers, find someone who does.

 HR UPDATE